Patrick-Moe/Demo-repo/README.md

-##League of Legends Summary Tracker using Riot Games API
+**League of Legends Summary Tracker using Riot Games API**

 #Riot Games Logo

 This project provides a League of Legends summary tracker using the Riot Games API.
-You can use this tool to retrieve various information about players, champions, and matches in the League of Legends game.
+You can use this tool to retrieve various information about players, what the biggest factors are for their previous wins, and summary statistics on their gameplay.

 #Table of Contents
 Introduction
 Prerequisites
-Getting Started
 Usage
 API Key
 Endpoints